 Bass are making more frequent appearances, as spring is soon approaching.
 Imitation trout lures and night crawlers attract them best.
 Mason Copeland of Miramar caught an unofficial 18-20″ bass on 2/23 in Whisker Bay, which he reportedly later released.

 Weather and road conditions permitting, Dixon Lake should receive its next stock of 1,500 lbs. of trout on 3/11.
 Please call the ranger station at (760) 839-4345 for updates.

 Dixon Lake staff encourages anglers who qualify to take advantage of “Senior/Military Wednesdays.”
 Senior citizens 60 and older and military personnel are eligible to purchase $18 all day motor boats, and $12 all day row boats every Wednesday.

 For more information on park rules, future trout stocking schedule, and other information, please call the Dixon Lake Ranger station at 760-839-4680, or visit http://www.dixonlake.com

 At the present time, Dixon Lake no longer requires a California fishing license from the Dept. of Fish & Game.
-Dixon Lake received and was granted an Aquaculture Permit.
-This permit is valid again for the 2014 calendar year.
-All anglers 8 yrs. and older will still need a daily fishing lake permit.
-A second rod permit/ticket can be purchased for an additional $2.00 fee.
-All other park rules, fishing regulations and City of Escondido municipal codes will remain in effect until further notice other than no fishing license required.
+Dixon Lake has been granted an Aquaculture Permit.
+All anglers 8 yrs. and older will need a daily fishing lake permit.
+A second rod permit can be purchased at the concession stand for a $2.00 fee.
+All other park rules, fishing regulations and City of Escondido municipal codes will remain in effect.